Works of mercy: In the Catholic Church

-Based on Jesus' doctrine of the sheep and the goats, the corporal and spiritual works of mercy are a means of grace as good deeds; it is also a work of justice pleasing to God.
+Based on Jesus' parable of the sheep and the goats and other accounts in the New Testament, the corporal and spiritual works of mercy are a means of grace as good deeds; they are also a work of justice pleasing to God, and a sign of the authenticity of a believer's worship of God.

 The precept is an affirmative one, that is, it is of the sort which is always binding but not always operative, for lack of matter or occasion or fitting circumstances.
 In general it may be said that the determination of its actual obligatory force in a given case depends largely on one's capacity.
 There are easily recognizable limitations which the precept undergoes in practice so far as the performance of the corporal works of mercy are concerned.
 Likewise the law imposing spiritual works of mercy is subject in individual instances to important reservations.
 For example, some may require particular tact, prudence, or knowledge.
-Similarly to instruct the ignorant, counsel the doubtful, and console the sorrowing is not always within the competency of every one.
+Similarly to instruct the ignorant, counsel the doubtful, and console the sorrowing is not always within the competency of everyone.
 However, to bear wrongs patiently, to forgive offences willingly, and to pray for the living and the dead, do not require some special array of gifts or talent for their observance.